Sanjay Bhalla

-Rear Admiral Sanjay Bhalla, NM is a serving Flag officer in the Indian Navy.
-He last served as the Flag Officer Commanding Eastern Fleet, having taken over from Rear Admiral Tarun Sobti in December 2021.
+Vice Admiral Sanjay Bhalla, AVSM, NM is a serving Flag officer in the Indian Navy.
+He currently serves as Flag Officer Commanding-in-Chief Eastern Naval Command.
+He previously served as the Chief of Personnel and as the Flag Officer Commanding Eastern Fleet.

 Naval career

 Bhalla was commissioned into the Indian Navy on 1 January 1989.
 He is a specialist in Communication and Electronic Warfare.
 He attended the Defence Services Staff College, Wellington and the College of Naval Warfare in Mumbai.
 He also attended the Royal College of Defence Studies, London.

 Bhalla has commanded the Veer-class missile vessel INS Nishank (K43), and the Nilgiri-class anti-submarine warfare frigate INS Taragiri (F41).
 He subsequently commanded the Brahmaputra-class guided-missile frigate INS Beas (2000).

 Bhalla, in his staff appointments, has served as the training commander at the Indian Naval Academy.
 He also served as the Director at Maritime Doctrine and Concepts Centre.
 As a Captain, he served as the Naval adviser at the High Commission of India, Islamabad.
 As a Commodore, he served as the Naval assistant to the Chief of the Naval Staff.